bmullan/ciab-remote-desktop/README.md

 As you can infer from the above, configuring ciab-desktop on such a server could potentially support many dozens of cnX Ubuntu-Mate Desktop containers, each with perhaps dozens of "users" by the Guacamole/CIAB admin of the Server/Host.

-*To get the source scripts & documentation you have the choice of either:*

-**downloading the install-all.tar.xz**
--or-
-**download the individual script file sources.**
+*If you download the source using GitHub’s ZIP file format the resulting archive will be called - “ciab-remote-desktop-master.zip”*

-the install-all is just a tar file of all the same script files and is just intended to save you time.
+The "**ciab-remote-desktop-master.zip**" will contain of all the same script files & the documentation PDF.

-NOTE:  *In mk-cn1-environment.sh there are commented-out sections that show what you need to do if you'd prefer a Desktop Environment (DE) other than Ubuntu-Mate.
+> NOTE:  *In mk-cn1-environment.sh there are commented-out sections that show what you need to do if you'd prefer a Desktop Environment (DE) other than Ubuntu-Mate.
 Included are xubuntu (xfce4) and budgie DE.*

-**Please refer to the README.pdf file for more complete documentation on installation and use.**
+**Please refer to the CIAB-README.pdf file for more complete documentation on installation and use.**